-Entry Requirements: At least a Grade 6 in GCSE German and a Grade 5 in English Language or Literature.
+Entry Requirements: At least a Grade 6 in GCSE German.

 Languages are an invaluable asset in today's multicultural world and the course aims to enable students to express themselves proficiently in conversation and in writing on a variety of topical issues, as well as developing research skills.
 It will develop their ability to extract information from a range of spoken and written texts, to recognise points of view and opinions and develop their awareness of other cultures, including their literary heritage.